Artists for Humanity

 Artists For Humanity (AFH) is a non-profit youth arts and enterprise organization based at 100 West Second Street in South Boston, Massachusetts, United States.

-Artists For Humanity provides inner-city youth with keys to self-sufficiency through paid employment in the arts.
+The organizations provides inner-city youth with keys to self-sufficiency through paid employment in the arts.
 It operates on the belief that exposure to the arts can be a productive and life-changing opportunity for young people.
 Bridging economic, racial, and social divisions, AFH works to restore urban neighborhoods by introducing young people’s creativity to the business community.

-Goals

-The organization seeks to provide young artists with: